filipealmeida/liskak/README.md

-  -s, --donate <ARG1>                   Donate LSK to this great cause, default: 5 -t, --transfer <ARG1> <ARG2>          Transfer LSK to an address from your configured account: -t LSK ADDRESS -T, --lsktransfer <ARG1> <ARG2>       Transfer LSK^-8 to an address from your configured account: -t LSK ADDRESS -f, --failoverMonkey <ARG1>...<ARGN>  Provide a list of available nodes for forging failover; stays awake and acts on blockchain and connection failures
+  -s, --donate <ARG1>                   Donate LSK to this great cause, default: 5 -t, --transfer <ARG1> <ARG2>          Transfer LSK to an address from your configured account: -t LSK ADDRESS -T, --lsktransfer <ARG1> <ARG2>       Transfer LSK^-8 to an address from your configured account: -t LSK ADDRESS -m, --multitransfer <ARG1>...<ARGN>   	Transfer LSK to a list of addresses from your configured account: -t LSK ADDRESS [ADDRESS] ...
+  -M, --multilsktransfer <ARG1>...<ARGN>	Transfer LSK^-8 to a list of addresses from your configured account: -t LSK ADDRESS [ADDRESS] ...
+  -f, --failoverMonkey <ARG1>...<ARGN>  Provide a list of available nodes for forging failover; stays awake and acts on blockchain and connection failures
   -S, --supervise <ARG1>                Provide lisk path to manage lisk process locally (handles fork3, etc.)
   -K, --liskscript <ARG1>               Provide absolute path for lisk script: lisk.sh for operations (supervise implied)